Joya Hill Killed in Clayton Car Accident

 The fatal two-vehicle collision occurred at the intersection of Hoke and Westbrook roads

-Joya Hill, 79, of Trotwood, was killed in a two-vehicle car accident at the corner of Hoke Road and Westbrook Road in Clayton, Montgomery County, Ohio, on Friday, April 17, according to the Ohio State Highway Patrol.
+Joya Hill, 79, of Trotwood, was killed in a two-vehicle car accident at the corner of Hoke Road and Westbrook Road in Clayton, Ohio, on April 17, according to the Ohio State Highway Patrol.

 The intersection was the site of a heavy impact.
 A southbound 2023 Hyundai Elantra failed to yield the right of way and drove into the path of a westbound 2013 Chevrolet Silverado, investigators said.